aliabdallah7/Masha-erohom/README.md

 ## 🙏 Acknowledgements

+We acknowledge with gratitude:

+**🎓 Supervisory Excellence:** Dr. Shaimaa Haridy for her exceptional mentorship, research guidance, and unwavering support that transformed this project into published research.

-- **Ain Shams University** for academic support and resources
-- **Nile University** for the Emotone_ar dataset
+**🏛️ Institutional Support:** Ain Shams University for academic resources and Nile University for the Emotone_ar dataset.

-- **Hugging Face** for pre-trained models and transformers library
-- **Google Colab & Kaggle** for computational resources
-- All open-source contributors whose work made this project possible
+**⚡ Technical Enablement:** Hugging Face, Google Colab, and Kaggle for providing the tools and computational power essential for this deep learning research.

+**🌍 Open Source Community:** Countless contributors whose work forms the foundation of modern NLP research.

+*Gratitude turns what we have into enough, and research into impact.*

 ---